-We are inviting pregnant women/people and their partners to take part in a research study.
-Before you decide whether or not to take part it is important for you to understand why the research is being performed and what it will involve.
-Please take the time to read the following information carefully and discuss it with others if you wish.
-A member of our research team will go through this information sheet with you and answer any questions you may have.
-Please take time to decide whether or not you wish to take part.
+As you are having your pregnancy care at Liverpool Women's Hospital you have been included in a research study.
+It is important for you to understand why the research is being carried out and what it will involve.
+Please take time to read this information carefully and discuss it with others if you wish.
+A member of our research team can also go through this information sheet with you and answer any questions you may have.